-The cervix is a part of the female reproductive system that connects the vagina to the uterus.
+The cervix connects the vagina to the uterus.
 It plays a major role in the menstrual cycle, fertility, pregnancy, and childbirth.
+Various health conditions, such as cervical polyps, can affect the health of the cervix.

 This article describes what the cervix is, including its structure and functions.
 It also lists some medical conditions that can affect the cervix and their associated symptoms and treatments.